Bank Teller Job Description, Salary, and Skills

 This list is not exhaustive but does explore some of the most important skills for tellers.

 Bank tellers handle money and therefore must be able to keep track of numbers.
 Although most transactions are guided and tracked by computers, tellers still need to know what the figures should be so that they can recognize and respond to a problem if one occurs.
-Review this list of accounting skills that will help you get hired.

 Attention to Detail